- Role-based, attribute-based, & just-in-time access to infrastructure

 5 Password Policy Best Practices You Can Implement

 Use a password manager

 One of the biggest complaints your users may voice about your password requirements is “I’ll never remember a password like that!”
 The good news is that by using a password manager, they won’t have to.
-A password manager - also sometimes called a password vault - it a convenient way to store passwords securely without having to commit them to memory.
+A password manager - also sometimes called a password vault - is a convenient way to store passwords securely without having to commit them to memory.
 The basic idea is you only have to remember a single password - which in turn opens up access to the rest of your passwords.
-Popular tools in this space include 1Password, LastPass and Dashlane.
+Popular tools in this space include 1Password, LastPass, and Dashlane.

 Many of these tools will plug right into your users’ Web browsers, so next time a user signs up for an online service, the password manager will offer up an extremely secure password such as B6KcwU}9wP7JKfunE8vpG2fYyaB, which will be saved automatically for future use.
 This way, the user isn’t tempted to use one of the world’s worst passwords, such as passw0rd.

-Clearly define password complexity requirements - including uppercase letters, lowercase letters and minimum password length.
+Clearly define password complexity requirements - including uppercase letters, lowercase letters, and minimum password length.
 This is an area where organizations tend to get a bit carried away.
 It’s natural to think that a longer password is better, so some system administrators increase password minimum length to 15 or 20 characters.
 According to the password guidance published by Microsoft, longer passwords are not always better.
 Among the recommendations in the paper, Microsoft advises:

 - Passwords should contain a minimum of 8 characters